mehrismore/shoutout-generator-front/README.md

 ## Resources Used

-- Built with lots of ❤️ and puppy cuddles🐶 using React.
+- Built with lots of ❤️ and puppy cuddles🐶 using Reactjs & TailwindCSS.